• Skip to primary navigation

 Vegetables take longer to grill than chicken.
 So this chicken satay recipe calls for pre-cooking the bell peppers for 4-5 minutes in the microwave.
 This ensures the vegetables will be cooked and not just get charred but still be underdone.

-Grill the chicken Satay
+Grill the Chicken Satay

 Use a silicone BBQ basting brush to brush the remaining peanut sauce onto the chicken satay kabobs after they have finished cooking on the first side.
-This will add an extra boost of flavor that is really essential to these chicken satay skewers.

 Serve